vikejs/vike-react/packages/vike-react-query/README.md

 # `vike-react-query`

-Enable your React components to fetch data using [TanStack Query](https://tanstack.com/query/latest).
+Enables your React components to fetch data using [TanStack Query](https://tanstack.com/query/latest).

 > [!NOTE]
 > With `vike-react-query` you can fetch data on a component-level, instead using [Vike's `data()` hook](https://vike.dev/data) which fetches data on a page-level.